armaanchowfin/Thought2Speech/README.md

 We recommend the standalone version (64 Bit Windows) - the installation is seamless.
 ###### Standalone Version (64 Bit Windows)

 &nbsp;&nbsp;&nbsp;&nbsp;This installation pathway enables you to work with both the Builder and Coder views concurrently.
-Uses Python 3.8.10.
+Creates a Pyschopy environment with &nbsp;&nbsp;&nbsp;&nbsp;Python 3.8.10.

+&nbsp;&nbsp;&nbsp;&nbsp;[Stimulus file]() can be run in the native PsychoPy® IDE **or** in a local IDE after choosing the appropriate environment.

 ###### Anaconda and Miniconda